aniruddhafb/reckets_web3conf23/README.md

 # Overview

-Reckets is a cutting-edge blockchain-based decentralized application (dApp) built on the Polygon (previously known as Matic) blockchain network.
+Reckets is a cutting-edge blockchain-based decentralized application (dApp) built on the Polygon Mumbai blockchain network.
 The platform is specifically designed to facilitate the reselling of online tickets, with a primary focus on flight tickets.
 By utilizing blockchain technology, smart contracts, and integrating the Next.js framework and Moralis API, Reckets offers a secure, transparent, and efficient solution for users to buy and sell their tickets.

 #How Reckets Works:
 1) Ticket Listing-